 Only Massachusetts-based applicants who fit the MassCEC definition of “clean energy” and are applying for ARPA-E funding will be eligible for AmplifyMass.
 Applicants may be either cleantech companies or university teams.
 MassCEC’s definitions of “clean energy” and “a significant Massachusetts presence” can be found in the program solicitation for applications.
 Companies must be a small business as outlined by the United States Small Business Administration's "Table of Small Business Size Standards.”

 AmplifyMass offers cost-share funding to Massachusetts-based awardees of ARPA-E (Advanced Research Projects Agency – Energy), an agency of the United States Department of Energy.
-The program makes awards to companies in the form of convertible grants up to $300,000, and awards to universities in the form of grants up to $100,000.
+The program makes grant awards to companies, up to $300,000, and to universities, up to $100,000.

 Applications for AmplifyMass will be accepted on a rolling basis and will generally coincide with specific ARPA-E Funding Opportunity Announcements.
 Awards will be made on a first-come, first-serve basis.

 Step 1: After completing an ARPA-E concept paper and receiving feedback from ARPA-E, companies and university teams may complete the AmplifyMass Pre-Qualification Application.

 Step 2: Upon confirming eligibility of the application, MassCEC will issue a pre-qualification letter indicating the intention to provide an up-front cost share of a specified amount should the applicant receive an ARPA-E award.
 This pre-qualification letter can be submitted as part of the applicant’s full application to ARPA-E.

 Step 3: If selected for an ARPA-E award, the awardee must submit the AmplifyMass Final Application, which is subject to re-confirmation that the applicant meets all eligibility criteria.